 Albers' MPAC program enables you to gain highly sought-after knowledge by today's employers while offering OPT (optional practical training) opportunities for international students.

 Persons seeking a pathway to obtain a pathway to CPA eligibility or any other accounting certification are encouraged to apply.
 With an undergrad degree in business, you are en route to completing 225 quarter hours for CPA eligibility.
 If your degree is in a non-business major, we will help you plan your roadmap.

 Apply for scholarships when you apply for our Masters in Accounting program

 from the Institute of Internal Auditors

 Opportunities to undertake experiential learning including a social justice-focused tax practicum

-There are several prerequisite classes that need to be completed before fall start.
+There are several prerequisite classes that need to be completed before a Fall start.
 These include:

-Alumni of this program have placed in the Big 4, the top regional firms and companies in the Pacific-NW region.
+Alumni of this program have placed in the Big 4, the top regional firms, and companies in the Pacific Northwest region.